phoenix1803/Score-Matrix/README.md

 A cloud-based platform that automates answer sheet evaluation using OCR, RAG-powered answer generation, custom rubrics, and deep performance insights – all from a single interface.

 ---

+# What sparked 𝐒𝐜𝐨𝐫𝐞 𝐌𝐚𝐭𝐫𝐢𝐱?

+During Pulkit’s first semester mid-term exams, he confidently answered every question and scored full marks—except for one 10-mark question where he was unexpectedly given zero.
+When he asked the teacher if there had been a mistake, the reply was simply, “Your answer is slightly wrong.”
+Later, Pulkit overheard another student asking about the same question.
+Despite that student's answer being nowhere close to correct, he had received 8 marks.

+This clear inconsistency wasn’t just frustrating—it revealed a deeper problem with how subjective and error-prone handwritten exam grading can be.

+After Pulkit shared this experience with us, we as a team decided it was time to build something better: a system that can evaluate handwritten answer sheets automatically, fairly, and efficiently.

+---

 # Demo